Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Introduction

-For both of these reasons, SR in low precision has become popular in the machine learning literature since it can yield higher accuracy results at a lower accuracy cost when training neural networks \cite{GuptaEtAl2015,EssamEtAl2017,NaEtAl2017,OrtizEtAl2018,WangEtAl2018,MellempudiEtAl2019}.
-The effect of SR in the solution of ordinary differential equations (ODEs) and neural ODEs in low-precisions has also been investigated experimentally \cite{Hopkins2019,FasiMikaitis2020}, showing that SR can still yield accurate results in situations where RtN fails to produce meaningful results.
-SR is also used in neuromorphic computing \cite{Loihi2018,SpiNNaker2}.
+For both of these reasons, SR in low precision has become popular in the machine learning literature since it can yield higher accuracy results at a lower cost when training neural networks \cite[]{GuptaEtAl2015,EssamEtAl2017,NaEtAl2017,OrtizEtAl2018,WangEtAl2018,MellempudiEtAl2019}.
+The effect of SR in the solution of ordinary and partial differential equations (ODEs and PDEs), and neural ODEs in low precisions has also been investigated experimentally \cite[]{Hopkins2019,FasiMikaitis2020,paxton2021climate}, showing that SR can still yield accurate results in situations where RtN fails to produce meaningful results.
+SR is also used in neuromorphic computing \cite[]{Loihi2018,SpiNNaker2}.

-While SR resilience to stagnation is now well understood \cite{HighamMary2020}, only limited theoretical results are present in the literature about the behavior of SR in common numerical algorithms.
-The only theoretical work that we are aware of is the recent paper by Connolly et al.~\cite{ConnollyHighamMary2020} in which the authors study the effects of SR in linear algebra operations and show how SR fits within recent research on probabilistic rounding error analysis \cite{HighamMary2019,IpsenZhou2019,HighamMary2020}.
-In the context of ODEs, the only applicable results that we are aware of come from the 1960s and the classical work of Henrici \cite{Henrici1962,Henrici1963} and the more recent paper by Arat\'o \cite{Arato1983}.
+While SR resilience to stagnation is now well understood \cite[]{ConnollyHighamMary2020}, only limited theoretical results are present in the literature about the behavior of SR in common numerical algorithms.
+The only theoretical work that we are aware of is the recent paper by \cite{ConnollyHighamMary2020} in which the authors study the effects of SR in linear algebra operations and show how SR fits within recent research on probabilistic rounding error analysis \cite[]{HighamMary2019,IpsenZhou2019,HighamMary2020}.
+In the context of ODEs, the only applicable results that we are aware of come from the 1960s and the classical work of \cite{Henrici1962,Henrici1963} and the more recent paper by \cite{Arato1983}.
 While SR is not mentioned, Henrici and Arat\'o build on the assumption that at each timestep a local rounding error is introduced, which is treated as an independent, almost surely (a.s.) bounded random variable.
-We are not aware of any study in the literature in which probabilistic rounding error analysis is performed in a context specific to PDEs.
+A similar assumption is used by \cite{Jezequel1995}, who derives estimates for the first and second moment of the componentwise error caused by deterministic rounding modes in the solution of the heat equation.
+However, the results in \cite{Jezequel1995} do not improve on the worst-case linear error growth rate that is typical of deterministic analyses of ODE solvers \cite[]{Henrici1962,Henrici1963}.
+We are not aware of any study in the literature in which sharper probabilistic rounding error estimates are derived in a context specific to PDEs.